expload/pravda/doc/index.md

  - `HelloProgram.csproj` - project configuration.
 It includes scripts for compiling and deployment, as well as .NET dependencies & metadata
  - `README.md` - feel free to consult it whenever you feel confused

+You can also check the section [Hello, World](https://developers.expload.com/documentation/pravda/hello-world/) that contains a more complex sample of a Pravda program.

 ### Compiling the Program

 To compile C# code into pravda binary run: